 This is an art appreciation blog.
 Basically just a place for me to come back and reference pieces that intrigue me in different ways.
-I'm a Fine Arts student so on occasion some of my own work is posted as well.
+I'm working towards a Bachelors of Fine Arts so on occasion some of my own work is posted as well.

 If somebody had asked you, yesterday, to name the top ten must-have items that your bachelor pad simply had to have, a rubber band machine gun probably wouldn’t have been on that list.
 Why?
 Because you didn’t know it existed.
 Now you’re going to regret laminating that wish-list, because your trusty Wingman is going to show you exactly why it needs changing.

 Ingeniously designed and crafted by Alex Shpetniy & Brian Dinh, this fast-charging, easy-reload, 16-barrel, automatic machine gun is a certified fan favourite, with its Kickstarter campaign almost quadrupling its pledge aim of $5,000 with almost an entire month left to run.

 Using a small electric engine, powered by just 5 AA batteries, whether your target is your arch nemesis or just a few cans lined up along a wall, the huge 672 rubber band capacity allows you to fire off 14 shots per second, at a range of up to 26 feet.

 With plenty of time left to pledge – should you be unable to fight the desire to get your hands on one of your very own rubber band machine guns – the eleven different pledge options, and three stunning variations of gun design, should leave no home rubber-band-machine-gun-less this Christmas.